Gbemisola19/06-fcc-rothko-painting/README.md

-# FCC ROTHKO PAINTING
+# FCC Rothko Painting
-This is a project that gives information about basic CSS elements
+This is a project that gives information about some basic CSS elements

 ![rothko paintinng](app_screenshot.png)